by Swati Adarkar | Aug 13, 2020 | News, Announcements

 We can and will make a difference, as individuals, as an organization, and as partners in the protracted struggle for justice, equality, and human rights.

-by Swati Adarkar | May 22, 2020 | Child Care, News, Oregon Policy, Announcements, COVID-19
+by Swati Adarkar | May 22, 2020 | News, Child Care, Oregon Policy, Announcements, COVID-19

 Oregon is facing the most severe health and economic crisis in our lifetime and the state’s revenue forecast released yesterday paints a grim picture.
 State budgets are facing a $2.7 billion hit to the current revenue cycle and another $7.8 billion loss through 2025.